Highlights from “An Introduction to Psychology” (Wilhelm Wundt)

 […]the change between contrasting feelings itself intensifies the contrasts.
 Thus a feeling of pleasure is more intense, and its specific quality is more clearly felt, if it has been preceded by a feeling of displeasure.
 A similar relation exists between excitation and quiescence, strain and relaxation.

-[…]we see most important influences in those places where it extends over more extensive groups of mental experience.
+[…]we see [the law of contrasts’] most important influences in those places where it extends over more extensive groups of mental experience.

 A contradiction has very often been thought to exist in the relation between the universal mental and natural laws.
 And since the natural laws are considered to be the more general and more necessary, these psychical principles have been looked upon as inadmissible generalisations, if they have not been absolutely ignored, which has more often been the case.